zhaozhongch/yolact_ros/README.md

 ```
 roslaunch yolact_ros pub_sub.launch
 ```
 The following is the launch file, where you can set the topic to subscribe and publish.
 You an subscribe any `sensor_msgs/Image` type topic.
 The published image is always a black/white image.
-In the publish image, the white part is where the mask is, otherwise black.
+In the publish image, the white part (pixel intensity 255) is where the mask is, otherwise black (pixel intensity 0).
 You can set in the launch file to publish only `persons` or `all` the objects.
 ```
 <launch>
     <param name="trained_model" type="string" value="/mnt/shared/catkin_ws/src/yolact_ros/weights/yolact_base_54_800000.pth" />